 On March 11, 2022, Pfizer announced it completed its acquisition of Arena, and Arena became a wholly-owned subsidiary of Pfizer.
 We have licensed our product candidates, including LP352, LP659 and LP143, from Arena, and we rely on Arena to help protect intellectual property relating to our Licensed Products.
-As of March 11, 2022, Arena held 23.1% of our outstanding shares of voting and non-voting common stock, and may from time to time provide us limited services pursuant to a Services Agreement.
+As of March 11, 2022, Arena held 23.1% of our outstanding shares of voting and non-voting common stock, and may provide us certain services pursuant to a Services Agreement.
 We do not know if Pfizer will cooperate with us in protecting the intellectual property relating to our Licensed Products, continue to provide us services or hold or sell the shares of our common stock that it owns.
 We also do not know if Pfizer will view our development programs positively or negatively, or as complimentary or competitive to its development programs.
-We are also entitled to receive information and milestones and royalty payments under the Royalty Purchase Agreement.
 If a disagreement between us and Pfizer were to occur, Pfizer might seek to exert control of us through its ownership of our common stock, challenge our rights or default on its obligations in the Arena License Agreement or another agreement between us, or sell its shares, any of which actions could have an adverse impact on our ability to develop our Licensed Products or on our stock price.